 In the association of leagues and clubs that NISA is developing, clubs and the communities they represent have an important voice in what happens throughout NISA.

 7. Fan ownership

 The NFL’s Green Bay Packers have a waiting list to own a piece of the team.
 Soccer clubs in Germany’s top division, the Bundesliga, require clubs to be 51% fan-owned.
 England is home to over 100 supporters’ trusts.
 Fan ownership is not new to professional soccer, but it remains a foreign concept in American professional leagues.
 That is until last Spring when Chattanooga FC broke through that barrier in a major way.
-If Chattanooga FC’s recent raise of $800,000 from over three thousand new owners is any indication, there is a strong appetite for fan ownership in our country.
+If Chattanooga FC’s recent raise of $800,000 from over three thousand new owners (and Detroit City FC’s 2020 over $1 million raise) is any indication, there is a strong appetite for fan ownership in our country.
 While NISA does not require fan ownership, the league office advocates for it during expansion conversations, while providing resources to assist in making the dream a reality.

 8. Solidarity payments